-The main cities to visit in Denmark
+The main places to visit in Denmark

 The beauty of a road trip is that you plan everything yourself.
 Nothing is out of reach, and you can include any destination that you would like to visit.

-Obviously, you should include the main cities in Denmark: Copenhagen, Aarhus, Odense, and Aalborg shouldn’t be missed.
+Obviously, you should include the main cities of Denmark: Copenhagen, Aarhus, Odense, and Aalborg shouldn’t be missed.
 They are the largest cities, so you can experience lots of attractions, shopping opportunities, and nightlife.
 But they are also historic cities and you can dig deeply into the Danish culture.

 The trip should be built around these four cities.